Ignition-Group-Open-Source-Contrib/Dapr-Microservice-Template/DaprMicroserviceTemplate/Readme.md

  ## Running the Sample

- To run the actor service locally run this comment in $daprAppName$ directory:
+ To run the service locally run this comment in $daprAppName$ directory:
  ```sh
  dapr run --port 3500 --app-id demo_app --app-port 3000 dotnet run
  ```